 Even if the lender starts a nonjudicial foreclosure, the borrower can require the lender to foreclose judicially through the court system by making an application in the appropriate court.
-S.D.
+(S.D.
 Codified Laws § 21-48-9).
 (To learn the process and deadline for converting a nonjudicial foreclosure into a judicial one, talk to a local attorney.)
 Or, the lender might opt to foreclose judicially from the beginning.

 South Dakota also permits “voluntary” foreclosures.
 In this type of foreclosure, the lender and borrower mutually agree that the lender may take immediate possession of the property.
 The borrower agrees to forfeit the right to redeem the property and the lender agrees to forfeit the right to go after the borrower for a deficiency judgment.
-S.D.
-Codified Laws § 21-48A-1.
+(S.D.
+Codified Laws § 21-48A-1).

-In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
+Some states allow the borrower to redeem the home within a specific period after a foreclosure.
 Under South Dakota law, you’ll get one year, 180 days, or 60 days to redeem the home after the foreclosure, depending on the circumstances.

 In general, the borrower gets one year to redeem the home after the foreclosure sale.
 (S.D.
 Codified Laws § 21-52-11).
 But if the mortgage is a short-term redemption mortgage, the redemption period is 180 days after the purchaser from the foreclosure sale records a certificate of sale in the land records.
-S.D.
-Codified Laws § 21-49-30, § 21-52-11.
+(S.D.
+Codified Laws § 21-49-30, § 21-52-11).
 If the homeowner abandons the home (leaves the property for good), the purchaser can ask the court to reduce the redemption period to 60 days.
-S.D.
-Codified Laws § 21-49-13(8), § 21-49-38.
-(To get details on redemption after a foreclosure in South Dakota, see Nolo’s article If I lose my home to foreclosure in South Dakota, can I get it back?)
+(S.D.
+Codified Laws § 21-49-13(8), § 21-49-38).